 About UIC diversity

-#13 UIC's rank in U.S. News & World Report for campus diversity
+#10 UIC's rank in U.S. News & World Report for social mobility (in addition to a U.S. top-30 ranking for diversity)

-25% of first-year students report having a first language other than English
+36% of first-year students report speaking a first language other than English

 Diversity programming in the College of Engineering is overseen by the Equity and Inclusion in Engineering Program.
 This office is dedicated to providing the resources and support needed for students of all backgrounds to succeed in engineering and computer science.